top of page

 Jim Moriarty

-Ngāti Toa, Ngāti Koata, Ngāti Kahungungu, Rangitane, Scots, Norwegian, Italian
+Ngāti Toa, Ngāti Koata, Ngāti Kahungungu, Rangitane, Scots, Italian

 A veteran television, film and radio actor with nearly 50 years of professional experience, Jim was made a member of the New Zealand Order of Merit in 2001 for Services to the Arts.